| Cont: | |||||

 professional coaches we have to examine our

 ability to survive the challenges other groups present as they encroach upon our ground.
-Coaching is informed by and borrows from other disciplines, but it is a stand-alone profession.
+Coaching is informed by and borrows from other disciplines, but it is a stand-alone discipline.
 We must lay claim to our distinction which, is that we are specialist behavioral change agents.
-To sustain the momentum of coaching we must ensure sustained measurable change.
+To sustain the momentum of executive or business coaching we must ensure sustained, measurable change.
 Some issues: |

 The Behavioral Coaching Model:

-- Achieving Behavioral Change with validated Coaching Techniques (includes some extracts from new text book 'Behavioral Coaching' by Zeus and Skiffington - copyrighted by McGraw-Hill Professional Publishing) The term "behavior" is frequently misused in training and coaching literature/programs, with little attention made to methods of actually changing behaviors and insuring that these changes are lasting.
+- Achieving Behavioral Change with validated Coaching Techniques (includes some extracts from text book 'Behavioral Coaching' by Zeus and Skiffington - copyrighted by McGraw-Hill Professional Publishing) The term "behavior" is frequently misused in training and coaching literature/programs, with little attention made to methods of actually changing behaviors and insuring that these changes are lasting.
 The definition of behavior to which behavioral coaching subscribes is: the actions, responses and reactions of an individual, team or organization.
 Behavioral coaching can also be defined as the science and art of facilitating the performance, learning and development of the individual or team, which in turn assists the growth of the organization.
 The overall goal of behavioral coaching is to help individuals increase their effectiveness and happiness at work, study and/or in a social setting.
 Everyone involved in personal and professional development needs to understand and appreciate basic behavioral processes and how these relate to individual functioning and organizational performance.
 Many organizations and coaches claim to use behavioral coaching simply because they are dealing with behavior.
 On closer scrutiny, however, they are merely attaching a new name to the old workplace counseling model; that is, the "coaching" is remedial, occurs on an as-needs rather than an ongoing basis, involves little monitoring or evaluation and does not attend to preventing slippage.
 Furthermore, some professionals claim to practice behavioral coaching simply because they employ personality profiling.
 Behavioral coaching goes beyond false promises about change and examines what we can and cannot change.
 It presents research-based and scientifically means of instilling new optimism for coaches and their clients about achieving change.
 Behavioral coaching integrates research from many disciplines into a validated, user-friendly model of practice.
 It incorporates knowledge from psychology (behavioral, clinical, social, developmental, industrial and organizational), systems theories, existential philosophy, education and the management and leadership literature.
 One of the reasons why behavioral techniques are so widely accepted is that they allow for data to be gathered on specific, targeted behaviors impacting the application of a professional skill.
 By using appropriate validated, behavioral change instruments, these targeted behaviors can easily be measured and evaluated in a rigorous manner.
 Behavioral coaching, with its emphasis on research and evidence, provides individuals and organizations a validated and proven system that greatly increases their chances of effecting lasting behavioral change.

 Changing behavioral patterns cannot be